rsimai/roccat-vulkan/README.md

 ### What it does

-- **Learn mode** — press "▶ Learn", tap the keys you want to colour, then press "⏹ Stop Learning".
+- **Learn mode** — press "▶ Learn", tap the keys you want to colour, the keyboard is unavailable during learning for text input.
+Press "⏹ Stop Learning" makes it become available again.
 The selected keys are listed in the panel.
+You need to authenticate as root for this.
 - **Background colour** — tick "Background (set-all)" and pick a colour to set all LEDs to a base colour.
 The entire keyboard is flooded with that colour before per-key overrides are applied.
 - **Per-key colour** — after stopping learn mode, use the colour picker to assign a colour to the keys you just selected.
 Start another learn session to pick a different group and colour.
 Each round accumulates into the same template; individual keys can be removed with the ✕ button.
 - **Live preview** — colour changes are pushed to the keyboard immediately so you can see the result without saving.